oroinc/documentation/backend/entities/create-new-activity.rst

 Configure Custom Grid for Activity Context Dialog
 -------------------------------------------------

-If you want to define a context grid for an entity (e.g., Document) in the activity context dialog, add the `context` option in the entity class `@Config` annotation, for example:
+If you want to define a context grid for an entity (e.g., Document) in the activity context dialog, add the `context` option in the entity class `#[Config]` attribute, for example:

-.. oro_integrity_check:: 0b7685b7d3d4bb56be9b5cea238767ca5f4ac5cc
+.. oro_integrity_check:: 2a2ff5e5ea4095e9701c6947f332cf1e710c78a7

    .. literalinclude:: /code_examples/commerce/demo/Entity/Document.php
        :caption: src/Acme/Bundle/DemoBundle/Entity/Document.php
        :language: php
-       :lines: 17, 26, 36-38, 64-66
+       :lines: 22, 27, 32-35, 48-49

 This option is used to recognize the grid for the entity with a higher priority than the `default` option.
 If these options (`context` or `default`) are not defined for an entity, the grid does not appear in the context dialog.